cambiatus/cambiatus.github.io/feature/registration-signin.md

 Now the backend will take over.
 Roughly the backend will do the following steps:

-- Try to find if the `account` is already registred;
+- Try to find if the `account` is already registered;
 - Check if the `account` and `email` are valid;
 - Try to create the account on EOS;
 - Create user in the DB;